cstuder/parse-valueholder/README.md

 PHP value holder objects for [parse-hydrodaten](https://github.com/cstuder/parse-hydrodaten) and [parse-swissmetnet](https://github.com/cstuder/parse-swissmetnet)

-This simple library provides immutable typed value holder objects (DTO) with the fields timestamp, location, parameter and value.
+This simple library provides immutable typed value holder objects (DTO) with the readonly fields timestamp, location, parameter and value.

 Also provides a row object containing an array of values.

-Once PHP 8.1 is released, the fields will be turned `readonly`.

 ## Example